josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

     Architect subscribes to the Observable until it completes and might reuse it if the builder is scheduled again with the same arguments.

 *   The builder should always emit a `BuilderOutput` object after each execution.
-    Once it's been executed, it can enter a watch mode, to be triggered by an external event.
+    Once it is been executed, it can enter a watch mode, to be triggered by an external event.
     If an event triggers it to restart, the builder should execute the `context.reportRunning()` function to tell Architect that it is running again.
     This prevents Architect from stopping the builder if another run is scheduled.